shaovoon/windows_registry_folder_wmi_enumerator/README.md

 ## How EnumFolder class is implemented

+To enable C++11 range for-loop, basically 2 class needs to written: the enumerator class that acts as a _'collection'_ class and an iterator class that iterates over the _'collection'_.
 For its simplicity, only `EnumFolder` class is explained here.
 Other Enumerator class involving registry and WMI requires a deep understanding of their workings.
 We used the iterator class for MFC `CStringArray` featured in [Marius Bancila's article](https://www.codeproject.com/Articles/835025/Enabling-MFC-Collections-to-Work-in-Range-based-fo) is used as a reference to enable for C++11 range for-loop.

 ```Cpp
 class CStringArrayIterator